gitrdm/gama-client-python/README.md

 # Gama client python
  A python 3 client wrapper for gama-server, the headless version of the modeling platform [gama](https://gama-platform.org/).
+The latest release is compatible with gama 1.9.0.

 # Installation
 In your python environment, install the gama-client package with the command: